graphile/postgraphile-lambda-example/README.md

     1) generate cache & lambda.zip
     2) launch lambda.zip in sam local container

 Stage 1 needs to be repeated any time the schema or source code changes.
-Stage 2 can be executed as often as desired for testing.
+Stage 1 happpens whenever the docker-compose constellation is started.
+It can be forced with the command: `docker-compose start makecache`

 ## Prerequisites